Osteochondrosis: Cause

 The ultimate cause for these conditions is unknown, but the most commonly cited cause factors are rapid growth, heredity, trauma (or overuse), anatomic conformation, and dietary imbalances; however, only anatomic conformation and heredity are well supported by scientific literature.
 The way that the disease is initiated has been debated.
 Although failure of chondrocyte differentiation, formation of a fragile cartilage, failure of blood supply to the growth cartilage, and subchondral bone necrosis all have been proposed as the starting point in the pathogenesis, recent literature strongly supports failure of blood supply to growth cartilage as most likely.
 Osteochondrosis can be usually inherited.

 Factors

 There are four factors: genetics, environment, diet, and exercise.

-Environment is found to be a key factor in osteochondrosis occurring.
+Environment is found to be a key factor in osteochondrosis.
 The environment is related to diet and exercise.
 If the dog has good facilities to live a healthy life, meaning having a good diet and enough and the right kind of exercise, osteochondrosis may never occur even if there would be genetic susceptibility.
-Sometimes even if the environmental conditions are optimal there is still a chance that osteochondrosis will occur in the animal.
+Sometimes even if the environmental conditions are optimal, there is still a chance that osteochondrosis will occur in the animal.

 Dogs are very susceptible to calcium when they are growing up.
 Too much calcium in a diet can affect how the bone starts ossifying.
-That's one of the reasons why a correct diet for young growing dogs is important.